June 29, 2012: The day “Derecho” became a household name

-ROANOKE, VA Hours after the historic wind storm moved through on June 29, 2012, the term "Derecho" (pronounced "deh-RAY-cho"), became a household name.
+Hours after the historic wind storm moved through on June 29, 2012, the term “Derecho” (pronounced “deh-RAY-cho”), became a common term for those in our area that lived through it.

-It has been five years since the rare wind storm barreled into the region, after a day of record, triple-digit heat.
+It has been nearly a decade since the rare wind storm barreled into the region, after a day of record, triple-digit heat.

 THE DAY OF THE EVENT